 Please note that the National Aspergillosis Centre does not operate with choose and book.
 Referrals to the NAC must be made directly to the Centre.

 Conditions and Clinics

-- Monday am: Tuberculosis/ General Infectious Diseases Clinic
+- Monday am: Tuberculosis & General Infectious Diseases Clinic, OPAT Infusion Clinic

-Candida is a type of yeast which can cause infections which range in severity from thrush to potentially life-threatening conditions.
-These more serious diseases are usually confined to people with compromised immune systems, such as cancer, transplant, and AIDS patients.
+Candida is a yeast that can cause infections which range in severity from thrush to potentially life-threatening conditions.
+Infections involving mucosal surfaces including the vulvovaginal region (more commonly known as ‘thrush’) or the throat.
+The more serious diseases are usually confined to people with compromised immune systems, such as cancer, transplant recipients, and HIV/AIDS patients..

 Hepatitis B and C

-Both conditions are treatable with medication, meaning that infections can be controlled or even cured in many cases..
-The viral hepatitis service here at MFT assesses and treats patients with chronic hepatitis B and C, working closely with local drug services, sexual health, gastroenterology, radiology and histology services.
-A fast track referral process from our Maternity department to the viral hepatitis clinic is also in place for women with chronic hepatitis B who are pregnant, to ensure the mother and unborn child receive any treatment and support necessary.
+Our team works closely with local drug services, sexual health, gastroenterology, radiology and histology services.
+A fast track referral process from our maternity department to the viral hepatitis clinic is also in place for women with chronic hepatitis B who are pregnant, to ensure the mother and unborn child receive any treatment and support necessary.

 Viral hepatitis assessment and treatment clinics are held every week and we offer a nurse-led hepatitis C treatment clinic.
 The service also provides nurse-led hepatitis C assessment via outreach service.

 To talk to someone right away please call the Hepatitis C Trust helpline on 0845 223 4424